Democrats storm out of Justice Department leaders' briefing on the Epstein files

 Bondi and Deputy Attorney General Todd Blanche went to Capitol Hill to try to quell bipartisan frustration over the Justice Department's handling of millions of files related to Epstein's sex trafficking investigation.

-“We want her under oath because we do not trust her,” Democratic Rep. Maxwell Frost told reporters.
+“We want her under oath because we do not trust her,” said Democratic Rep. Maxwell Frost.

-Bondi has defended the department’s handling of the files and has accused Democrats of using the furor over the documents to distract from Trump’s political successes, even though some of the most vocal criticism has come from members of the president’s own party.
+Asked by reporters after the briefing whether she would comply with the subpoena, Bondi said, “I made it crystal clear I will follow the law."
+She also defended the department's handling of the Epstein files, saying officials are proud of their work to release millions of documents to the public.

+The committee's Republican chairman, Rep. James Comer, accused Democrats of political grandstanding.

-The Republican-led committee on Tuesday issued a subpoena for Bondi to appear for a deposition on April 14 to answer questions under oath about Epstein's case and the investigative files.
+Five Republicans on the committee voted with Democrats to support the subpoena for Bondi to appear for a deposition on April 14.
 Lawmakers have accused the Justice Department of withholding too many files and criticized the agency for haphazard redactions that exposed intimate details about victims.

 The Justice Department has called the subpoena “completely unnecessary," noting that members of Congress have been invited to view unredacted files at the Justice Department and that department leaders have made themselves available to answer questions from lawmakers.